elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 image:     "/assets/img/org-changelog.webp"
 ---

-Leaders must build teams and organizations that are not just receptive to change but thrive on it.
+Leaders must build teams and organizations that thrive on change, not just survive it.
 Yet change is hard.
-It's hard to track, hard to understand, and hard to manage.
+It's uncomfortable.
+It's often surprising.
+It's hard to understand, hard to manage, and surprisingly hard to track.
 But it doesn't have to be.

-## Remember the past

-> “Those who cannot remember the past are condemned to repeat it.”
->
-> – George Santayana, The Life of Reason, 1905.

-We all forget the past.
-Our memory is selective and overly influenced by the current moment; the memories themselves change over time.
-Without safekeeping, we'll lose key insights and lessons learned through our experiences.
-We'll forget the why behind our decisions and the context that shaped them, and only have the outcomes that followed.

-But remembering our past is not just important — it's essential.
-It's how we see the incredible progress we've made, learn from our mistakes, and build on our wins.
-It's how we see the forest from the trees and remain grounded.
-The past gives us the context to understand the present and the foresight to shape the future.

-## Treat your organization like a product

-Your organization is truly a product in its own right.
-It has an incredibly rich history full of change and reaction.
-It has a deep personality, coming from not just the people but what they do together every day.
-It exists to _do something_ in this world.
-And if you plan to be successful, it will be dynamic and ever-evolving, growing, changing, and constantly adapting.

-There are many ways to think about your organization as a product, but an excellent starting place is to think about its changes as **releases**.
-As your product goes through changes, updates, and improvements, you can package these together to tell a powerful story.
-And in tracking those stories — collective bets across strategy, structure, and defaults — you'll get better at each future bet you have to make here; equipped with knowledge and clear-eyed insights.

-## Crafting releases

-So what goes into a great release?
-It's a mix of the big and small, the strategic and the tactical.
-It's the big bets and the small tweaks.
-It's the changes that matter, always with the context and perspective to remember _why_.
-It's the story of your organization, told through the lens of change.
+An **organizational changelog** will help.
+It's a simple, powerful tool that helps you track, understand, and manage the changes happening in your organization.
+It's a living document that captures the key changes.
+And when done well, it's a way to remember your past, understand your present, and shape your future.

+## What goes into a great changelog?

+I see the changelog and each of its releases as the story of my organization, told through its change and evolution.
+And like any good autobiography, it has uncomfortable (and real!) truths.
+So don't shy away from uncomfortable moments, and like any good story, lean into the many different beats you'll live through.
+Practically: think strategy but also tactics.
+Think big bets with small tweaks.
+Think large structural shifts.
+Ultimately, it's the changes that many notice mixed with important ones that only a few see; always with the context and perspective to remember _why_.

-As you build this, it can become overwhelming fast. **Keep it simple**: A bullet-point list in a shared document.
-With each release, track the changes _that matter_, which I find boils down to 3 simple things:
+Now, that's a lot and you want this to be easy to build and maintain.
+And it turns out telling a great story about your organization doesn't actually take too much.
+So **keep it simple**: A bullet-point list in a shared document.
+With each release, track the changes _that matter_, which I find boils down to 3 simple buckets:

 1. Aims and strategy
 2. Structure and teams
 3. Defaults and programs

-By keeping this simple it ends up being easy to maintain and user-friendly.
+By keeping this simple it ends up being easy to maintain for you, but also easy to consume for your org!
 There's enough richness here to grow your collective memory and begin making better bets.
-And you'll be pleasantly surprised by how quickly things improve from the intention and awareness that naturally arises from tracking changes.
+And you'll be pleasantly surprised by how quickly things improve from the intention and awareness that comes with tracking changes.
+Let's dive in.

 ### 1. Aims and strategy